ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 **Time horizon**

 The duration of the program is 3 months.
 The program could be renewed at expiration in case one or more success metrics have not reached their targets.

+**Default event**

+In the event of default, protocols that received incentives from Kusama will repay the loan through their native tokens following the process explained in the "Technical implementation" subsection.

 **Risks**